 These new concepts provide scope for niche providers to enter the industry.
 A growing demand for more affordable funerals may also offer opportunities for starting a new business - being able to offer a unique selling point could help you secure a niche market.

-It may be possible to lease premises, but because of the specialised nature of the business, you may need to buy suitable premises, perhaps from an undertaking business that is closing down.
+It may be possible to lease your premises, but because of the specialised nature of the business, you may be forced to to buy suitable premises, perhaps from an existing undertaking business that is closing down.